top of page

 12_edited.jpg

-The purpose of Sufi music, is to create the sama or atmosphere to experience divine, one love.
-Transcendental and ecstatic, the music produces in the listener an intense connection with the supreme, and love for god.
-The quality of this god, is that there can be no distinction or separation between one and god, as without god we would be non- existent.
-The music has the quality of surrounding the listener totally, to a space where he can become aware of the majestic godly presence, or also call it divine consciousness.
+The purpose of Sufi music, is to create the sama or atmosphere to experience one love.
+Transcendental and ecstatic, the music produces in the listener a connection with that which is beyond the material plane.
+The music has the quality of surrounding the listener totally, to a space where one can become aware of the majestic presence, also call it divine consciousness.

 Sufism, or tasawwuf, is not separate from Islam, but rather a stream of interpretation or way of life, emphasizing the interior path of mystical love, knowledge, and devotion to God.
 Sufism formally began in the 8th century as a homage to Muhammad’s simple lifestyle and spiritual life.